 The driver who hit me* last Monday in the self-proclaimed “family friendly” metro Atlanta suburb-city of Dunwoody, Georgia on a residential road was driving a 2015 Lincoln MKX (according to the police report), which is […]

 August 5, 2020: Hi.
 Thank you for visiting, and welcome if you are new here as a result of media coverage of the crimes against me while I was Traveling at the Speed of Bike home on July 13, 2020.
 My body, back rack, and BikeNoodle were all hit by a person operating a 4,500-pound SUV who then did not stop — you can see my body camera video of it below in both real-time and slow-motion.
-I miraculously did not fall, which saved my life.
+I miraculously maintained control of my bicycle and did not fall, which saved my life.

 In order to focus on something positive following this life-threatening experience, I am currently publishing a series titled “You Go, Girl” which features 31 women (one each day in August) across the USA who are making it more welcoming to ride bikes.
-See the series-to-date here.
-Please contact me if you have someone to recommend.
 Together we can make things better.

 Dear Mayor and City Council: I want you to know I am lucky to be alive after being the victim of a hit-and-run crime on Tilly Mill Road today while riding my bike home.
 I was able to call 911 and report it.
 Response by police and paramedics was swift and respectful, which was appreciated.